-Community empowerment mechanisms: These have been requested of the CCWG-Accountability as part of a key conditionality with the CCWG-Accountability as soon as their work is finalized.
+Community empowerment mechanisms: These have been requested of the CCWG-Accountability as part of a key dependency with the CCWG-Accountability as soon as their work is finalized.

-Appeal mechanism: This have been requested of the CCWG-Accountability as part of a key conditionality with the CCWG-Accountability as soon as their work is finalized.
+Appeal mechanism: This have been requested of the CCWG-Accountability as part of a key dependency with the CCWG-Accountability as soon as their work is finalized.

 NTIA Requirements